 The Covid-19 pandemic and the ensuing lockdown seem like a stagnant situation where little changes.
 However, it is a dynamic situation where quite a bit changes every day because of the spikes in infections in the various states and the lack of clarity about when the curve will flatten.
 At one point various state governments said schools would physically open in August or September but with the rapid rise in Coronavirus cases across the country, there is no certainty at all.

 The total lockdown of the country began on 25 March 2020 and the school year started in home-Zoom conditions in April and went on for about six weeks before the summer vacation.
 The summer vacation ends on 30 June and schools start again on 1 July 2020.
+Here is what you can do to help your kid learn from home with InstantInfo Systems as this can be more convenient and helpful for the child to learn better.

 In the case of the well-healed upper-middle-class children, the textbooks for the current school year were ordered online and home-delivered sometime in April.
 In other cases, the schools provided the option for home delivery or collection from the school.
 This was well in time for the Zoom classes at home that require ample internet bandwidth and space for all the kids to have their own desks and corners.
 For the parents, organizing these individualized cloud classrooms at home demand resources in terms of gadgets (tablets, phones, and computers) and space.
 It is not easy for children to study in this way for four to six hours a day.